Recipe #1, geom_medians() and geom_means()

 … that we prepare the data to have columns with names x and y before testing.
 Computation will fail if variables x and y are not present given the function’s definition.
 In a plotting setting, columns are renamed by mapping aesthetics, e.g. aes(x="bill_depth", y="bill_length").

-Next, we use the ggplot2::ggproto function which allows you to define a new Stat object - which will let us do computation under the hood while building our plot.
+Next, we define a new stat by subclassing plotnine’s stat class - which will let us do computation under the hood while building our plot.

 NoteYou may have noticed…

-1. … that the naming convention for the ggproto object is written in CamelCase.
-The new class should also be named the same, i.e. "StatMedians".
+1. … that the naming convention for the stat class is snake_case, i.e. stat_medians.

-2. … that we inherit from the ‘Stat’ class.
-In fact, your ggproto object is a subclass – you are inheriting class properties from ggplot2::Stat.
+2. … that we inherit from the stat class.
+In fact, your new class is a subclass – you are inheriting class properties from plotnine’s stat.

-3. … that the compute_group_medians function is used to define our Stat’s compute_group element.
+3. … that the compute_group_medians function is used to define our stat’s compute_group method.
 This means that data will be transformed group-wise by our compute definition – i.e. by categories if a categorical variable is mapped.

-You can test out your Stat using them in ggplot2 geom_*() functions.
+You can test out your stat by using it in plotnine geom_*() functions.

 NoteYou may have noticed …